- or you can view the video without subtitles – Suicide Prevention Quality Improvement Program video

 Providers of suicide prevention and postvention programs, at different stages of implementation or maturity, can now participate in a self-directed accreditation program.

-Assessment against the Standards assists organisations to continually improve and provide assurance to consumers that the suicide prevention programs delivered by an organisation are safe, high-quality and effective.
+Assessment against The Suicide Prevention Australia Standards for Quality Improvement, 1st Edition (the Standards) assists organisations to continually improve and provide assurance to consumers that the suicide prevention programs delivered by an organisation are safe, high-quality and effective.

-Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national register of suicide prevention and postvention accredited organisations.
+Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national best practice register of suicide prevention and postvention accredited programs and services.

 The Accreditation Program offers a range of resources and templates that can support suicide prevention programs through the process of becoming accredited.
 Accreditation is carried out by an independent accreditation agency, Quality Innovation Performance Limited (QIP).